-Nearly everyone buying gemstones knows that some gems are harder than others.
+Almost everyone buying gemstones knows that some gems are harder than others.
 Most buyers know that hardness is measured on something called the Mohs scale, which ranks gemstones on a scale of 1 to 10.
 But many people don't know what the Mohs scale really means.
 Even more people mistakenly believe that hardness is the key to gemstone durability.
-This article will try to clear up some confusions about gemstone hardness.
+This article will try to clear up some of the confusion about gemstone hardness.

-On the Mohs scale, diamond is rated 10, meaning that it can scratch all the other gems on the list: corundum (ruby and sapphire) (9), topaz (8), quartz (7), orthcoclase (6), apatite (5), fluorite (4), calcite (3), gypsum (2) and talc (1).
-Topaz can scratch all the gems with a lower rating, but can be scratched by diamond and corundum.
+On the Mohs scale, diamond is rated 10, meaning that it can scratch all the other gems on the list; corundum (ruby and sapphire) (9), topaz (8), quartz (7), orthcoclase (6), apatite (5), fluorite (4), calcite (3), gypsum (2) and talc (1).
+To give an example of how the scale works, topaz can scratch all of the gems with a lower rating, but can be scratched by diamond and corundum.

-But the Mohs scale is only relative.
-It doesn't tell us how much harder diamond is than corundum or topaz or quartz.
-In fact the scale is not linear at all.
+The Mohs scale is only relative.
+It doesn't tell us how much harder diamond is than corundum, topaz or quartz.
 Diamond is about 4 times harder than corundum, but corundum is only 2 times harder than topaz.
 Topaz, in turn, is twice as hard as quartz, but quartz is only about 25% harder than apatite.

 Corundum (ruby and sapphire), while not as hard as diamond, has no cleavage, a property it shares with spinel and quartz.
-Some other gems which are quite hard, such as emerald, typically have internal fractures which are filled by oiling, and thus require special care.
-Some gems which are not particularly hard, such as jade (6.5 to 7.0 on the Mohs scale) are extremely tough because of their particular crystal structure.
+Some other quite hard gems, such as emerald, can have internal fractures that are filled by oiling, and thus require special care.
+Some gems that are not particularly hard, such as jade (6.5 to 7 on the Mohs scale) are extremely tough because of their crystal structure.

 Another measure of durability is stability.
 Stability is the tendency of a material to be altered by exposure to light, heat or chemicals.
-Many gemstones, such as aquamarine and peridot, should not be exposed to acids.
-Some gems, such as kunzite, hiddenite and yellow-brown topaz, are sensitive to light and can fade if exposed to strong light for long periods.
-Gems that contain water, such as the opals, can become dehydrated and crack.
+Many gemstones, such as aquamarine and peridot, should not be exposed to acid.
+Some gems, such as kunzite, hiddenite and yellow-brown topaz, are sensitive to light and can fade if exposed to direct light for long periods.
+Gems that contain water, such as opal, can become dehydrated and crack.

-For more information on caring and cleaning different types of gems, see our Cleaning Gemstones Information Page.
+For more information on caring for and cleaning different types of gems, see our gemstone cleaning and care page.